DuyPhamQuang/NoteTakingApp-Springboot/README.md

 Frontend: Vue js

-Supporting Pagination, Full-text search (using Hibernate Search), Jwt Authentication (using Spring Security)
+Supporting Pagination, Full-text search (using Hibernate Search), Jwt Authentication (using Spring Security), deleting multiple notes with checked box

 One can also add the notes to categories (right now only doable in backend)